-SSC is a Static Site Checker.
-It’s an opinionated HTML nit–picker.
+SSC, the static site checker, is an opinionated HTML nit–picker.
 It’s a command line tool intended for people, like me, who hand code websites, to identify issues that should perhaps be addressed.
-Point it to a directory containing your website’s HTML (or XHTML, or SHTML, etc.), and it will analyse what it sees.
+Point it to a directory containing your website’s HTML / XHTML / SHTML and it will analyse what it sees.

 - SVG 1.0 / 1.1,